gingerbeardman/gingerbeardman.github.io/_posts/2020-10-03-weight-transfer.md

 ---
 layout: post
-title: 'Weight Transfer'
+title: Weight Transfer
-tags: [dailydriver, playdate, gameplay, physics, cars]
+tags:
+- dailydriver
+- playdate
+- gameplay
+- physics
+- cars
+nouns:
+- Touge
+- PlayStation
+- Daily Driver
+- Playdate
-nouns: [PlayStation, Daily Driver, Playdate, Touge Max G]
+- Touge Max G

 ---

-I've been playing old Japanese PlayStation game [Touge Max G](https://digitaldriftracer.wordpress.com/2019/06/09/touge-max-series-overview/)and besides this having a gymkhana mode similar to aspects of _Daily Driver_, it also has a realistic handling model.
+I've been playing old Japanese PlayStation game [Touge Max G](https://digitaldriftracer.wordpress.com/2019/06/09/touge-max-series-overview/) and besides this having a gymkhana mode similar to aspects of Daily Driver, it also has a realistic handling model.
 One of the things that struck me about that was how the car rocks back and forth when accelerating and braking/reversing.
-One of the other games in the _Touge series_ also has a school mode that talks you through this concept of weight transfer.
+One of the other games in the Touge series also has a school mode that talks you through this concept of weight transfer.
 It's realistic and adds some level of dynamics to the car, making it feel less like a solid block sliding around.

 ![GIF](/images/posts/daily-driver-weight-transfer.gif#playdate)